Amanieu/parking_lot/README.md

 separate from the synchronization primitives in the `parking_lot` crate so that changes to the core API do not cause breaking changes for users of `parking_lot`.

+## Minimum Rust version

+The current minimum required Rust version is 1.26.
+Any change to this is considered a breaking change and will require a major version bump.

 ## License

 Licensed under either of